vondadil/zilla-2000/README.md

 *Notice:* Not enabling the Title Bar may result in visual bugs

-## Support
+## OS and Desktop Environment Support
 Currently only tested with Firefox 147 on Fedora 43 (Xfce, Chicago95 / KDE, Reactionary Plus).
-Should mostly work on other platforms, too.
+The theme should be flexible enough to work on most other platforms, though. macOS could be glitchy but works for now with Menu Bar and Title Bar enabled.

-## Changes / Features
+## Full List of Changes
 - Main UI (Toolbar and Tabs) looks like Netscape 6 Classic Theme / Mozilla 1.7
-- The Firefox menu button is now the throbber from Mozilla 1.7 (and it's actually animated while loading a page! 🥳) - it still works as the menu button
+- The Firefox menu button is now the throbber from Mozilla 1.7, moonlights  as the menu button
 - Icons for the buttons `Back`/`Forward`/`Reload`, `Toggle Sidebar` and `Print` are replaced with icons taken from Mozilla 1.7
 - Icons for `Account` and `Extensions` are replaced with icons taken from Netscape 4
+- Labels for Toolbar buttons are visible again and placed below the icons
 - URL bar does not pop out anymore and matches the Mozilla/Netscape Classic style
 - Sidebar matches the Mozilla/Netscape Classic style (icons remain unchanged)
 - All other elements of the browser remain untouched for now